 1. The “Fatty Snack” Hack

-Because THC requires fat to be absorbed through your intestinal walls, eating a gummy on a completely empty stomach can sometimes lead to poor absorption and stomach aches.
+Because THC requires fat to be absorbed through your stomach, eating a gummy on a completely empty stomach can sometimes lead to poor absorption and quick, intense effects.

-Eating a gummy after a massive dinner will hold it up in the digestive tract for hours.
+Eating a gummy after a massive dinner will hold it up in the stomach for hours.

 The Fix: